 Arriving late one cold morning in December, I tiredly stumbled off the tram and glimpsed the hotel just off into the distance.
 I was immediately impressed with the building’s stately appearance and how conveniently close it was located to the tram stop.
 The building overlooks a wide expanse of water and even has its own dock!

 Situated in the revitalized Eastern Docklands area, the hotel is a quick 10 – 15 minute tram ride away from Centraal station.
-Perched along one of the city’s widest canals, the über cool neighbourhood is full of art galleries, trendy restaurants, and sleek modern architecture.
+Perched along one of the city’s widest canals, the über cool neighborhood is full of art galleries, trendy restaurants, and sleek modern architecture.

 The Lloyd Hotel’s History

 It was then that over 50 designers and artists came together to transform the space into the hotel and cultural hub that it is today.
-While much of the original (creepy!) interior remains intact, some of it was removed so that daylight pours in through the sixth floor skylights.
+While much of the original (creepy!) interior remains intact, some of it was removed so that daylight pours in through the sixth-floor skylights.
 It opens up the space and goes a long way to reducing the institutional feel.

-The Wallpaper City Guide aptly put it when they wrote “The Lloyd was given a new lease of life by the big stars of Dutch design.“
+The Wallpaper City Guide aptly put it when they wrote: “The Lloyd was given a new lease of life by the big stars of Dutch design.“

 The Transformation Of The Lloyd Hotel

 The hotel now boasts 116 quirky and eccentric rooms in which no two are exactly alike.
 The rooms are full of unique artwork like unusual lamps or beautifully detailed curtains.
-Historical significance has also been preserved through the continued use original tiling and restoration of antique trestle tables from Lithuania.
+Historical significance has also been preserved through the continued use of original tiling and restoration of antique trestle tables from Lithuania.
 Most bizarre is a room with a bed for eight people, another with a swing, and others with hidden “fold away” bathrooms.